 A 3D archery course is made up of a certain number lifelike foam targets.
 Each target has scoring rings that vary in value.
 The 3D course is an unknow yardage course in which shooters have to shoot from different colored stakes.
 Archers (excluding handicapped shooters) must stand with one foot touching their class’s shooting stake while shooting at the 3D target.
 After the shooter, or group of shooters, have shot their arrow(s), they retrieve their arrow and record their score(s).
 After the course is completed, the scores are turned in by the shooters to determine a winner.
 Different shooting associations have different rules.
 Before shooting a 3D tournament, research which set of rules the host is using.

 There are variations of field archery rounds which include a “hunter” round and an “animal” round.
-For more information on the variations, visit the NFAA’s website.
+For more information on the variations, visit the our field archery page.

 In a 300 round, archers will shoot a total of 60 arrows at either a single spot target or a 5 spot target.
 Both 300 round targets or spots are dark blue and white and have a maximum of 5 points.
 Each spot also includes a small “X” ring at its center.
 The X ring is used for tie breaking.
 The maximum score of a 300 round is 300 points with 60 X’s.

-A Vegas style round consists of 45 total shots.
+A Vegas round consists of 30 total shots.
 The targets, which are either one spot or three spot, have a maximum point value of 10 points per spot.
-There is also an “X” ring in the center of a Vegas round target which is used as a tie breaker.
-In a Vegas round, there is a maximum score of 450 points with 45 X’s.
+There is also an “X” ring in the center of a Vegas round target which is used as a tiebreaker.
+In a Vegas round, there is a maximum score of 300 points with 30 X’s.

 When scoring either the 300 round or the Vegas round, your arrow must break the line or be within the ring of the score you record.